-Public liability (PL) insurance is the most common type of business insurance for a reason.
+Public liability (PL) insurance protects businesses against claims made by third parties if personal injury or property occurs on the business premises or while working off-site.
+PL insurance is the most common type of business insurance for a reason.
 Most businesses face some exposure to third party liability risk and public liability insurance can protect a business financially from the litigation costs and compensation payments that can follow certain types of accidents.
 If your business unintentionally causes bodily injury or property damage to a third party, public liability can cover:

 Do I Need Public Liability insurance?

 A business with any in-person exposure to people (or their property) who aren't part of your business needs public liability insurance.

 Public Liability insurance is not required by law, but it is still critical for a lot of businesses.
 Ask yourself this question: Does my business (including you or your employees) have any in-person exposure to third parties like customers, clients, vendors, suppliers, cleaners, landlords or other members of the public—or their property?
 If so, you need public liability insurance.

 Public liability cover is important for any business that interacts with members of the public or their property.
 Any contact with a third party can lead to a potential accident, exposing a business to the risk of financial loss.
 Businesses that have the greatest need for Public Liability insurance are those who have the most contact with the public, for instance pubs, cafes, restaurants, shops, salons and builders or tradesman—but any business with third party exposure should have public liability coverage.